The Cherry Blossom King

 Oddly, one of those children turned out to be myself, and the other was my younger sister Melanie Janowski.
 Why she got my step-father's last name and I got my mother's is a great story that, however, I'm not about to tell you.

-Victoria is 13 and on the verge of discovering how creative and compassionate she truly is.
-She reads, she writes, she talks nonsense.
-She is, in short, pretty much what I was at that age.
+Victoria is reads, writes, and talks nonsense.
+She is, in short, pretty much what I was at her age.

 A family without a storyteller or two has no way to make sense out of their past and no way to get a sense of themselves.
 (Frank Pittman, 1994 )